Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/git_tutorial.md

 	* You can create a CODEOWNERS file, which describes which individuals or teams own certain files in the repository.
 	* You can create a .gitignore file, which is a set of ignore rules.
 	* You can choose to add a software license for your project.

+		For this exercise at least choose to add a README file.
+You can choose to add a license if you like.
 * When you're finished, click Create repository.